wudigdkelf123/wudigdkelf123/readme.md

 <br />

 <!--Start Intro-->
-<p align="left">I am a Full Stack Developer and Machine Learning Enthusiast with a huge love for MERN, Blockchain, javascript, Python, Django, RDBMS and Data Visualization.
+<p align="left">I am a Full Stack Developer and Machine Learning Enthusiast with a huge love for Blockchain, javascript, Python, Django, RDBMS and Data Visualization.
                 I might be a Blockchain master.</p>

 - 🌱 I’m currently learning many things, I believe that everyday is a learning opportunity.